Equifax Reviews

 Did You Know?
 It’s perfectly normal for your scores to vary from bureau to bureau.
 Each organization uses slightly different metrics to gauge creditworthiness, so don’t be concerned if you see a fluctuation of a few points.

 That said, it’s also a little dense.
 Unless you know exactly what you’re looking at, you might miss errors that could be indicative of identity theft.
-We’ve seen credit reports handled better (with a little more hand-holding) like when we tested and reviewed IDShield, but we can’t knock Equifax Complete Premier too hard here.
+We’ve seen credit reports handled better (with a little more hand-holding), but we can’t knock Equifax Complete Premier too hard here.
 It’s exactly what it’s advertised as being.

 Next, we wanted to move on to the identity side of the service.
 Over in the right-hand column was our control panel for all of these functions.
 Some of the options were already switched “on,” but others needed some input on our part.